NiaOrg/NiaPy/docs/source/getting_started.rst

     135.6754069530421

-Customize benchmark bounds
+Customize problem bounds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-By default, Pintér benchmark has the bound set to -10 and 10.
-We can simply override those predefined
+By default, the Pintér problem has the bound set to -10 and 10.
+We can override those predefined
 values very easily.
-We will modify our basic example to run Grey Wolf Optimizer against Pintér benchmark
+We will modify our basic example to run Grey Wolf Optimizer against Pintér problem
-function with custom benchmark bounds set to -5 and 5.
-Given bellow is complete source code of customized
+function with custom problem bounds set to -5 and 5.
+Given bellow is the complete source code of customized
 basic example.

 .. code:: python

-    from NiaPy.algorithms.basic import GreyWolfOptimizer
+    from niapy.algorithms.basic import GreyWolfOptimizer
-    from NiaPy.task import StoppingTask, OptimizationType
+    from niapy.task import StoppingTask
-    from NiaPy.benchmarks import Pinter
+    from niapy.problems import Pinter

-    # initialize Pinter benchamrk with custom bound
+    # initialize Pinter problem with custom bound
-    pinterCustom = Pinter(-5, 5)
+    pinter = Pinter(dimension=20, lower=-5, upper=5)

-    # we will run 10 repetitions of Grey Wolf Optimizer against Pinter benchmark function
+    # we will run 10 repetitions of Grey Wolf Optimizer against Pinter problem function
     for i in range(10):
-        # first parameter takes dimension of problem
-        # second parameter takes the number of function evaluations
-        # third parameter is benchmark optimization type
-        # forth parameter is benchmark function
-        task = StoppingTask(dimension=20, max_iters=100, optimization_type=OptimizationType.MINIMIZATION, benchmark=pinterCustom)
+        task = StoppingTask(problem=pinter, max_iters=100)

-        # parameter is population size
         algo = GreyWolfOptimizer(population_size=20)

-        # running algorithm returns best found minimum
+        # running algorithm returns best found coordinates and fitness
         best = algo.run(task)

         # printing best minimum